Skip to main content

 Dimensions are the columns in your table.
 They are the "attributes" of your data.
 For example, user_id in your users table is a dimension.

-Dimensions match 1:1 with columns in your dbt models.
+Dimensions usually match 1:1 with columns in your dbt models (see additional dimensions for counterexamples).

 Adding dimensions to your projectโ€‹